Transient Stability of Nonlinear Stochastic Dynamics: A Finite-Amplitude Logarithmic Measure Framework: Conclusion

 \section{Conclusion}

-This paper develops a logarithmic-norm-based framework for finite-time transient stability analysis of nonlinear It\^o stochastic differential equations, with direct relevance to safety-critical autonomous navigation and estimation.
-By extending classical matrix measures to nonlinear mappings in a Lipschitz sense, the framework provides a computationally efficient characterization of instantaneous perturbation growth and enables finite-time analysis without reliance on Lyapunov constructions or local linearization.
+This paper developed a finite-amplitude logarithmic measure framework for finite-time transient stability analysis of nonlinear It\^o stochastic differential equations.
+By extending classical logarithmic measures from infinitesimal Jacobian dynamics to finite-amplitude perturbation evolution, the proposed framework directly characterizes nonlinear transient growth on stochastic flows without requiring explicit variational equations or Lyapunov-function construction.

-Explicit bounds on the mean and variance of logarithmic perturbation growth are derived, yielding sufficient conditions for non-positive mean transient growth together with probabilistic bounds on transient instability events.
-The analysis establishes a fundamental distinction between mean and pathwise behavior: stability in expectation does not guarantee pathwise finite-time safety, and almost-sure transient stability cannot, in general, be ensured in the presence of stochastic diffusion.
-The quantities $\alpha$ and $\beta$ provide a natural decomposition of these effects, characterizing mean contraction and diffusion-induced variability, respectively.
+The resulting theory establishes deterministic and probabilistic finite-time transient stability through explicit bounds on the mean and variance of logarithmic perturbation growth together with Chernoff-type probabilistic bounds on transient amplification.
+The extension to projected stochastic dynamics further introduces a transient-risk index that unifies deterministic contraction and diffusion-induced variability, providing a computationally tractable framework for transient-risk-aware analysis and system design.

-The framework is further extended to data-constrained and projected stochastic dynamics arising in navigation and estimation.
-The results show that continuous data injection structurally modifies contraction properties and introduces additional diffusion, thereby increasing the likelihood of transient amplification.
-This reveals an inherent, algorithm-independent trade-off between estimation consistency and transient robustness.

-Numerical results using flight-like lunar lander descent telemetry demonstrate that finite-time perturbation growth provides early indicators of instability mechanisms not captured by conventional mean stability metrics, and that failure correlates with the accumulation of transient instability over a short critical time window.

-\paragraph{Practical Implications for GN\&C Design} The results suggest several actionable considerations for guidance, navigation, and control system design: \begin{itemize} \item monitor the transient stability indicator $\alpha(t)$ as a real-time measure of finite-time instability risk, \item limit aggressive data injection or high-gain corrections during critical mission phases to reduce projection-induced diffusion and transient amplification, \item use cumulative transient instability as a diagnostic metric for identifying high-risk trajectories, \item incorporate transient stability screening as a pre-processing step to reduce Monte Carlo simulation burden. \end{itemize}

-\paragraph*{Final Implication} Transient instability in nonlinear stochastic systems is not merely a modeling artifact or controller deficiency, but a structural consequence of stochastic diffusion and continuous data injection over finite-time horizons.
-Consequently, the objective of analysis and design for safety-critical autonomous systems must shift from eliminating transient instability to quantifying, monitoring, and managing transient risk.

-Future work will focus on embedding the proposed transient stability metrics into real-time risk-aware navigation, estimation, and control architectures, and extending the framework to hybrid dynamics, delays, and partial observability.